-1. When, in the judgment of a teacher, a student is by his/her behavior disrupting the instructional program to the detriment of other students, the teacher may send the student to an administrator or designee.
-If requested by the teacher, communication shall occur between the administrator or his/her designee and the teacher before the student is authorized to return to class.
-If deemed necessary, the administrator may involve a parent in the conference.
+- 1. When, in the judgment of a teacher unit member, a student is by his/her behavior disrupting the instructional program to the detriment of other students, the teacher unit member may send the student to an administrator or designee.
+If requested by the teacher, c